Lotte Berk

 Lieselotte "Lotte" Berk (13 January 1913 – 4 November 2003) was a German-born dancer and teacher, who lived in England from 1938.
-In 1959, she developed her own method of exercise, drawing on ballet moves and positions, that concentrated on the idea of building "core stability".
+In 1959, she developed her own method of exercise drawing on her passions for dance and music with the idea of giving non-dancers a dancer's body.
 In the 21st century, derivatives of her method are offered by gyms and studios as barre classes.

 Biography

+Early life

 Lotte Berk was born Lieselotte Heymansohn on 13 January 1913, in Cologne, Germany, to a German mother and Russian-born father, both of whom were Jewish.

-Her mother died of a stroke when Lotte was aged eight; her father, Nicolai Heymansohn, had been a tailor and owned a chain of menswear shops.
+Her mother died of a stroke when Lotte was aged eight "perhaps sowing the seeds of her legendary emotional control and physical willpower".

+Her father, Nicolai Heymansohn, had been a tailor and owned a chain of menswear shops.

-She initially studied the piano for 11 years, according to her father's wishes, but she preferred dancing and went on to train under modern dance pioneer Mary Wigman.
+Berk initially studied the piano for 11 years, according to her father's wishes, but she preferred dancing.
+In Berk's hometown of Cologne, she studied with a female Russian teacher who had attended the Mary Wigman Academy of Dance.
 At 18, Lotte was dancing with prominent companies, for famous choreographers and conductors including Carl Ebert, Bruno Walter and Fritz Busch, and at such events as the Salzburg Festival in Austria.

-In 1933, she married a fellow dancer Ernst Berk, and their daughter Esther was born the following year.
-With the rise of Nazism in the 1930s, they fled Germany and because her husband had a British passport, the family was able to live in England, where Berk worked as a model at Heatherley School of Fine Art and danced at Covent Garden for Marie Rambert.
-Her style of dancing did not appeal to the British and she knew she would have to change careers to make a living.
-In the 1950s, with the help of an osteopath, she developed a series of exercises based on her experience with dancing.
-Similar to pilates and yoga, the Lotte Berk method concentrates on targeting specific areas for strength and flexibility training.

-In 1959, at the age of 46, Berk opened a women-only exercise studio in London: the Manchester Street Studio for Exercise.
-She gave certain exercises unusual names, such as "the Prostitute", "the Peeing Dog" and the "French Lavatory".
+Together with her husband, Ernst Berk, she also performed as a dance duo, often accompanied on piano by pianist Norbert Schultze.
+In 1931, the couple appeared in programmes at the Cologne cabaret Kolibri.